flavioespinoza/scanner/docs/deploy-ubuntu-digitalocean.md

 ## Prerequisites

-- 1. This guide requires a [Create New Account on Digital Ocean](https://cloud.digitalocean.com/registrations/new) if you don't have one already.
+- 1. This guide requires that you [Create New Account on Digital Ocean](https://cloud.digitalocean.com/registrations/new) if you don't have one already.

-- 2. After you log into your account you need to [Setup an SSH Key on MacOS to Connect to your Digital Ocean Droplet](https://www.youtube.com/watch?v=e69K-sCTpDg)
+- 2. After you log into your account you need to [Setup an SSH Key on you MacOS](https://www.youtube.com/watch?v=e69K-sCTpDg) to connect to your new `Ubuntu 18.04 Linux Distribution`.

 ---